UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-01-29-team32-trajectory-prediction.md

 Loss for the decoder is calculated using average displacement error [5], implemented in ```min_ade.py``` in the source [6].
 The total loss is the sum of the losses of the policy header and the decoder [5].

 ## Studies to Conduct

+The PGP environment has been set up as per repository instructions [6], the code has been tested, and the NuScenes dataset [7] (or at least the parts of the dataset needed by the model) has been obtained.
+Some testing has also been done on the SGNet model [1].

 Other encoder, aggregator, and decoder models appear to exist in the PGP repository [6], meaning after running the standard PGP model on the NuScenes dataset [7] (using the provided pretrained model), these other models should also be tested for a comparison (training from scratch).
 There is a config file ```pgp_gatx2_lvm_traversal.yml``` in the repository that allows for the models to be altered [6].